henryw374/henryw374.github.io.old/in-progress-posts/2020-05-31-tick-with-shadow-just-works.md

 # Babashka

-In other news [cljc.java-time](https://github.com/henryw374/cljc.java-time) (the date-time library Tick depends on) now works on a third platform [babashka](https://github.com/borkdude/babashka/)!
+In other news [cljc.java-time](https://github.com/henryw374/cljc.java-time) (the date-time library Tick depends on) now works on a third platform, [babashka](https://github.com/borkdude/babashka/)!